 PCOS nutrition for natural conception support

-Polycystic Ovarian Syndrome (PCOS) is a hormonal metabolic syndrome which affects approximately 1 in 5 women in the UK.
-It is the most common cause of infertility in women of reproductive age – but when it comes to getting pregnant with PCOS, taking a natural approach can be successful in helping you conceive.
-So with this in mind, we asked our partner nutritionist, Kirsten Oddy, her thoughts on foods which increase fertility and how your lifestyle can play a role.
+PCOS affects approximately 1 in 10 women in the UK and is the most common cause of infertility in women.
+But when it comes to getting pregnant with PCOS, taking a natural approach can be successful in helping you conceive.
+So with this in mind, we asked nutritionist Kirsten Oddy her thoughts.

-What are symptoms of PCOS?
+What are the symptoms of PCOS?

 • Irregular or absent periods